nelab-utokyo/beatsync/humdrum/README.md

 ## isi_histogram.ipynb

-Calcurating the mean music ISI by using humdrum tools.
+Calculating the mean music ISI by using humdrum tools.
 Fig. 4i is plotted.